 In general, no personal information from a student's educational records will be disclosed without written consent from the student.
 Two exceptions may, however, be made:

 (1) directory information will be released unless the student requests that it not be released, as explained in the paragraph below

 (2) records may be disclosed to parents of students who are dependents as defined by Internal Revenue code 1954, Section 152.

 Blinn College hereby designates the following categories of student information as public or " Directory Information".
 Such information may be disclosed by the institution:

-Category I: Name, classification, major field of study, home address, local residence, local telephone number.
+Category I: Name, classification, major field of study, home address, and College District e-mail address.

-Category II: Previous institutions attended, dates of attendance, awards, honors (including Dean's and President's Lists), degree(s) conferred [including dates], past and present participation in officially recognized sports and activities, physical factors [height and weight of athletes], date and place of birth.
+Category II: Previous institutions attended, attendance status, awards, honors (including Distinguished and President’s lists), degree(s) conferred (including dates), past and present participation in officially recognized sports and activities, and physical factors (height, weight of athletes).

 Currently enrolled students may withhold disclosure of either or both categories of information under the Family Educational Rights and Privacy Act of 1974.
 To withhold disclosures, written notification must be received in the Office of Admission and Records on the Brenham Campus or Bryan Campus within twelve (12) calendar days from the first day of registration for each long term or four (4) days for summer terms.
 Forms requesting the withholding of Directory Information are available in the offices listed above.
 Blinn College assumes that failure on the part of any student to specifically request withholding of "Directory Information" indicates individual approval for disclosure.

 Blinn College affirms its policy of Equal Employment Opportunity to all staff members, recruitment resources, and officials of affiliated bodies with the College.